kumaravanish/k8s/README.md

-# Kuberenetes projects and learnings.
+# Kubernetes projects and learnings.